 Mark Sauer has been a board member with By The Hand since 2006 and a passionate advocate for the ministry.
-He is quick to spread the word about the successes of our kids—and how they are The Solution to Chicago’s inner-city challenges.
+He is quick to spread the word about the successes of our kids—and how they have the power to overcome Chicago’s inner-city challenges.
 Mark is now retired, and opening a Bitty & Beau’s Coffee shop that employs individuals with Intellectual and Developmental Disabilities in Waco, TX.
 Prior to retiring, Mark was a Regional Vice President for the Service Cloud business within Salesforce, Inc. Before that, he was a Vice President at Mattersight Corporation and a Director at Siemens Communications.
 He has an MBA in marketing from the Stephen Ross School of Business at the University of Michigan and a BA in marketing from the University of Illinois Urbana-Champaign.
 Mark and his wife Amy live in Waco TX and have three grown children, all married, and 5 grandchildren (so far).

 Chief Operating Officer, Urban Outreach Foundation

 “By the Hand sees true value and possibility in every child, family and community.
 Equipping children to maximize their potential drives every heart and program as we serve them with grace.”

 Education advocate and passionate coach, Jonathan Banks is motivated to see people connect with God in a deeper way by challenging them to grow and inspiring them to rise.
 He currently serves as the Chief Operating Officer at Urban Outreach Foundation serving an international group of pastors and leaders.
 Jonathan is an ordained minister in Chicago where he lives with his wife, Jacinta, and their courageous sons.